Sunday, February 21, 2016

 The upstairs hall in a ca. 2020 photograph

-Another organization that used the hall certainly in the 1930s and likely beyond was Regent Lodge No. 5.
+Another organization that used the hall in the 1930s and likely beyond was Regent Lodge No. 5.
 It was a branch of Minnesota's Prince Hall Lodge, the Black division of the Masons.

 Craig Block, ca. 2012